40net-cloud/fortinet-azure-solutions/FortiManager/ha/README.md

 The Azure ARM template deployment deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

 - The template will deploy Standard DS4_v2 VMs for this architecture.
 Other VM instances are supported as well with a recommended minimum of 4 vCPU and 16Gb of RAM.
 A list can be found [here](https://docs.fortinet.com/document/fortimanager-public-cloud/7.6.0/azure-administration-guide/351055/instance-type-support)
-- A Network Security Group is installed that only opens TCP port 22, 80, 443, 541, 8082, 5199 and 514 for access to the FortiManager.
+- A Network Security Group is installed that only opens TCP port 22, 80, 443, 514, 541, 5199 and 8082 for access to the FortiManager.
 Additional ports might be needed to support your use case and are documented [here](https://docs.fortinet.com/document/fortimanager/7.6.0/fortimanager-ports/465971)
 - License for FortiManager
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
 For the correct configuration of the HA during deployment, the serial numbers of both FortiManager devices need to be provider.
 If not provided the configuration needs to be adapted to reflect the below configuration
+- This deployment uses and forces the use of standard SKU public IP's.
+By 30 September 2025, the basic SKU will be retired.
+More information is available [here](https://azure.microsoft.com/en-gb/updates/upgrade-to-standard-sku-public-ip-addresses-in-azure-by-30-september-2025-basic-sku-will-be-retired/)

 ## Configuration